gdsc-meru-uni/instaCLone/README.md

 # instaCLone
-### This is IStagram clone built during `Compose Camp` by GDSC Androidcommunity, Meru University
+### This is Instagram clone built during `Compose Camp` by our GDSC Android community, Meru University

 # The session will be hosted Weekly on every Saturday